vsheg/intermediate-ml/03-nonlinear/quantile.typ

 = Quantile regression

+#margin[
+  Quantile regression was introduced by Roger Koenker and Gilbert Bassett in
+  @koenker1978regression.

+  For a short overview and examples see @koenker2001quantile and @Koenker2005quantile for details.
+]

 == Probabilistic model
 Suppose the distribution of the data $(bold(x), y)$ is modeled as a joint distribution $pdf(bold(x), y)$.
 Our goal is to predict the quantile $QQ_q [Y] = fun(bold(x))$ for a given $bold(x)$, i.e.,